BlueStamp-Engineering-2022/Rinna_BSE_Project/index.md

 # Face Recognition Door Lock
 This is a facial recognition door lock which can recognize a persons face at the door and then notifies the owner.
-Once the owner knows they can ask alexa to let the guest in.
-If it is a face that is recognized then the lock will open to allow the guest to come in.
+If it is a face that is recognized then the owner open the door by using a code to tell the lock to turn and unlock.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|